 pytest as the primary runner #

 Litmus is a hardware test platform; the bundled pytest plugin is its primary runner integration.
 OpenHTF and the LabVIEW / TestStand results API are the alternatives — see Integrations.
 Tests under the pytest path are plain pytest — no decorator, no base class.
-The plugin contributes 20 fixtures (context, verify, logger are the three a test hits every time), seven markers, and a sidecar YAML; everything else is stock pytest.
+The plugin contributes a set of fixtures (context, verify, measure are the three a test hits every time), seven markers, and a sidecar YAML; everything else is stock pytest.

 The choice carries the rest of the pytest ecosystem with it.
-The sections below name what pytest already provides (so the platform doesn't reimplement it), what the platform adds on top, and why this division benefits AI-assisted authoring.
+The sections below cover what pytest already gives you, what Litmus adds on top, and why that split helps when an AI assistant writes the tests.

 Shape of a Litmus test #